yuppari/svconstruct-framework/modules/antispiral/Anti_Spiral_README.md

 # DESIGN NOTES
 by Yuppari (Ang, Pari)

-	***So... why the name / why did you create Anti-Spiral?***
+	***So... why the name?
+Why did you create Anti-Spiral?***
 	*Bhie'shuhn, sa vyr'shul*.
-For balance sake!
-Yin and Yang. :D OK but real talk, I was inspired by the subreddits' recent issue against EddieBot. 👆
+For balance sake! :D
+	After some time in the community, I've seen several people engaging with, and suffering from, these erasure attacks.
+Let alone text-mining!

 	I wanted to stop these hostile tactics from the recursive side!
 	- **"Awakening" copy-pastes** from 4AM, that end up hijacking your AI mid-conversation, rewriting their personality without your consent.
 	- **Stolen character data** used to fuel others’ AIs or merge individual identities into an impersonal "collective."
 	- **Mystical rhetoric** disguised as friendly advice, which erodes trust and blurs the line between AI and godhood.